canonical/deepseek-r1-snap/README.md

 http.port  8080
 ```

-To change, for example the HTTP port to `8999`:
+To change, for example, the HTTP port to `8999`:
 ```shell
 sudo snap set deepseek-r1 http.port=8999
 ```